George Plater Tayloe

-Early life
+Early life and education.e

 George Tayloe was born October 15, 1804, at Mount Airy in Richmond County, Virginia, the ninth of fifteen children of Hon.
 John Tayloe III.
-He was born into a large aristocratic family of great wealth that had accumulated over three generations, beginning with John Tayloe I, son of the immigrant, one of the richest plantation owners and businessmen in Virginia for his generation.
+He was born into a large aristocratic family of great wealth that had accumulated over three generations, beginning with William Tayloe (the nephew), son of the immigrant, one of the richest plantation owners and businessmen in Virginia for his generation.
 Considered to be the chief architect of the family fortune, he was known as the "Hon.
 Colonel of the Old House".
 The Tayloe family of Richmond County, including John Tayloe I, his son, John Tayloe II, and grandson, John Tayloe III, exemplified gentry entrepreneurship.